DirektoratetForByggkvalitet/dibk-ansvarsrett/README.md

 ## Deploy to production

 First build this project `npm run build` (make sure you are using latest version of [losen](https://github.com/netliferesearch/losen)).
-Then navigate to the wizard page in [DIBK staging](https://azr-dibkstaging.azurewebsites.net/).
+Then navigate to the wizard page in [DIBK staging](https://azr-dibkstaging.azurewebsites.net/) or from now on you want to update production here https://dibk.no/verktoy-og-veivisere/veiviser_ansvar/.
 Could not login from the last page so you could try and go to https://azr-dibkstaging.azurewebsites.net/tests/veiviser-1/.
 You will find the page in the icon top left and `Forside/Tests/Veiviser 1` Select folder icon (folder top right) then press "Media" (between "Blokker" and "Skjemaer").